micahmount/personal-site/content/blog/automating-my-blog.md

 ---
 # Automating My Blog with Obsidian and Hugo

-I've been meaning to do resurrect my blog for months; but it just never seemed _quite_ important enough; then inspiration struck when Network Chuck did a great video & post about doing exactly what I had been planing; use Obsidian as a second brain[^1] and writing tool; then sync blog posts to Hugo.
-Here are his [video](https://www.youtube.com/watch?v=dnE7c0ELEH8&t=1198s) and [blog post](https://blog.networkchuck.com/posts/my-insane-blog-pipeline/); check them out--they're great.
+I've been meaning to resurrect my blog for months; but it just never seemed _quite_ important enough; then inspiration struck when Network Chuck did a great video & post about doing exactly what I had been planing; use Obsidian as a second brain[^1] and writing tool; then sync blog posts to Hugo.
+Here are his [video](https://www.youtube.com/watch?v=dnE7c0ELEH8&t=1198s) and [blog post](https://blog.networkchuck.com/posts/my-insane-blog-pipeline/); check them out--they're great!

-While Chuck achieved exactly what I had planned on doing, I wanted a little different workflow than he uses, so I set about to build on top of what he'd already done, and modify it to fit my preferences.
-In particular, I wanted to automate syncing Obsidian to Hugo, but not automate publishing Hugo; I want that to remain a manual step--at least for now.
+While Chuck achieved exactly what I had planned on doing, I want a little different workflow.
+He automated everything from Obsidian to publishing in one go; whereas I want to break that up a bit.
+I want to automate syncing my what I write in Obsidian over to Hugo so that my blog posts are ready to go, but I want to publish in a separate step.
+So I set about building on top of what Chuck had already done, and modified it to fit my preferences.

-To accomplish this I needed to do 2 things:
+To accomplish this I need to do 2 things:
 1. Copy blog posts from Obsidian to Hugo.
-2. Find any attachments referenced in any of the copied blog posts, move those to Hugo, and update the link in the blog post.
+2. Find any attachments referenced in any of the copied blog posts, move those to Hugo, and update the link(s) in the blog posts.

 ## Step 1: Copy blog posts from Obsidian to Hugo

-There are lots of ways to accomplish this; I wanted something easy, idempotent, and lightweight so that it could live in my blog repo and I wouldn't lose it.
-So I wrote a bash script (actually I borrowed _heavily_ from Chuck--thanks Chuck!) that uses rsync to sync the directories, update as needed, and
+There are lots of ways to accomplish this; I want something easy, idempotent, and lightweight so that it can live in my blog repo and I won't lose it.
+So I wrote a bash script (actually I borrowed _heavily_ from Chuck--thanks Chuck!) that uses rsync to sync the two directories:

 ```bash
 #!/bin/bash